Coupling any number of balls in the infinite-bin model: Introduction

 If $X$ is an infinite configuration and $n$ is a positive integer, we define $\pi_n(X)$ the \emph{$n$-ball projection} of $X$ to be the $n$-configuration obtained from $X$ by keeping the rightmost $n$ balls and erasing all the other balls.
 More precisely,

-An \emph{algorithm} $\Phi$ is obtained by composing a finite number of moves.
+An \emph{algorithm} $\Phi$ is defined as the composition of a finite number of moves.
 It maps one infinite configuration to another.
 The \emph{length} of an algorithm is the number of moves used to build it.
-For example, $\Phi=\phi_5^3\phi_2$ is an algorithm of length $4$ obtained by composing three times $\phi_5$ with $\phi_2$.
+For example, $\Phi=\phi_5^3\phi_2$ is an algorithm of length $4$ obtained by applying $\phi_2$ first followed by three times $\phi_5$.

 An algorithm $\Phi$ is said to \emph{couple the first $n$ balls} if for any two infinite configurations $X$ and $Y$, we have $\pi_n(\Phi(X))=\pi_n(\Phi(Y))$.
 We have the following result regarding the existence of coupling algorithms :